 This article is designed to help you how to get the most out of your live streaming events, be it an outdoor concert, a church sermon, a fashion show, or a conference.
 Once you know the basic principles to follow and gear required – you will be able to scale up or down and adapt to any situation.

 1) Camera(s): There is a wide variety of cameras to choose from, including PTZ cameras, camcorders, DSLR, and mirrorless cameras.
-Check out the full article on how to choose a live streaming camera.
+Check out Epiphan’s full guide to best cameras for live streaming.

 2) Tripod(s) for camera(s)